MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 Your changes should take effect within minutes.
 Backend membership changes in the selected group can take up to 24 hours to be applied to storyline privileges.

-### User experience when storyline is disabled
+### What users experience when storyline is disabled

-When you disable storyline for a user, the Storyline tab no longer appears on their user profile, regardless of whether they posted to it. *If you disable storyline for all users in your network*, Storylines doesn't appear in the left navigation pane of Viva Engage for the web, or in the top navigation of the Viva Engage app for Teams and Outlook.
+When you disable storyline for a user, the Storyline tab no longer appears on their user profile, regardless of whether they posted to it.
+Even though the user no longer has a storyline tab on their profile, they can still access storyline conversations through the All activity feed and through search. *If you disable storyline for all users in your network*, Storylines doesn't appear in the left navigation pane of Viva Engage for the web, or in the top navigation of the Viva Engage app for Teams and Outlook.

-Posted storyline content from users for whom storyline is disabled can be accessed through search and the All activity feed on the posting user's profile.
+Posted storyline content from users for whom storyline is disabled is available to all users through search and the All activity feed on the posting user's profile.
 However, those storyline conversations allow no new replies as long as the original author has no storyline privileges.

 Storyline content is always available through network data export.
 Networks in Native Mode can access this content [through eDiscovery](eDiscovery-engage.md).

 To delete previous storyline conversations after you disable storyline, use the same processes that you use to delete other conversations in Viva Engage.

 > [!NOTE]
-> Disabling storyline for a user won't delete their storyline posts and conversations.
-Even though the user no longer has a storyline tab on their profile, they can still access storyline conversations through the All activity feed and through search.
-If you need to address objectionable content or security concerns, a more effective solution is to [delete the conversation](./manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md#DeleteMessagesFiles) or [block the offending user](./manage-viva-engage-users/add-block-or-remove-users.md).
+> If you need to address objectionable content or security concerns, an effective solution is to [delete the conversation](./manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md#DeleteMessagesFiles) or [block the offending user](./manage-viva-engage-users/add-block-or-remove-users.md).

 ### Configure a multitenant organization to use storyline